 Germany Primary and Secondary Academic Preparation

 Understanding students’ academic preparation in math and science is critical to ensuring success in STEM subjects.
 Scores from two international examinations, the Programme for International Student Assessment (PISA) and the Trends in International Mathematics and Science Study (TIMSS) allow analysis of the performance of boys and girls across various grades in the German educational system.
 The PISA is a series of reports comparing 15-year-olds academic performance across subjects and countries.
-The TIMSS is a global examination that measures and compares students’ math and science achievement and their problem-solving and critical-thinking abilities across countries.
+The TIMSS is a global examination that measures and compares 4th grade students’ math and science achievement and their problem-solving and critical-thinking abilities across 64 countries.

 2012-2022